savvyaxl/python/README.md

-This script will send memeory data from a Linux box to Homeassistant using MQTT
+This script will send memory data from a Linux box to Homeassistant using MQTT

 You will need to install Paho using pip3